kablenics/vagrant/Set Up Lab environment with vagrant.md

 ---

-5. Start the Vagrant Environment and Access the VM

-1. Spin Up the VM:
+5. Spin Up the VM:

    ```bash
    vagrant up
    ```

-2. Access the VM** using VirtualBox or Hyper-V Manager.
+6. Access the VM** using VirtualBox or Hyper-V Manager.